marcbr23/miniDeck/README.md

 # miniDeck

 Mini macropad created to make typing easier.
 One of the keys toggles Handy's STT.
 The other one opens the Arduino IDE.
-Great and easy project for begginers.
+Great and easy project for beginners.
 This was my first time soldering and I was quite pleased it worked first try.

 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/6abd76b5-8dec-4f76-b86f-c41e748ac9d9" />